wrex/lessons/content/page/1-just-12-notes.md

 We can start a scale "rooted" on any of these 12 notes, not just the seven natural notes (The Bb Major scale really is a thing, for example).
 Each of these 12 scales contains just seven notes, and seven different sounds (or modes) depending which of the seven notes you start on.

-### Whats in a name?
+### What's in a name?
 Note names, scale degrees and intervals

 The **names** of notes are absolute.
 They never change, no matter what scale, melody, or chord you're playing.
 C is always called C. A D is always called D (and can always be found two frets higher than any C on the fretboard).